Benefits and risks of leverage

 There is the potential to lose part and more of your investment if you do not manage your risk efficiently.
 Losses can exceed your deposits and you may lose more than you initially invest.

 For instance, say the margin requirement for a particular market is 5%.
-This means you would be required to have on deposit 5% of the full value of the trade as initial margin to open the position.
+This means you would be required to deposit 5% of the full value of the trade as initial margin to open the position.

 Share trading vs CFDs using leverage